What are some examples of topical antibiotics for acne?

 Yes, topical antibiotics are safe to be using while undergoing in-office procedures for the treatment of acne.
 Most acne treatments work best when used in combination.

-Do topical antibiotics use in acne treatments cause dryness on the skin?
+Do topical antibiotics use in acne treatments cause dry skin?

 Topical antibiotics may be slightly drying, but are considered to be among the most tolerable of the topical acne medications.
 Certain formulations are less drying than others; for example, Clindamycin lotion is much less drying than Clindamycin solution.
 Your dermatologist or acne specialist will instruct you on how to use your topical antibiotics in order to avoid irritation and dryness.